NoroffFEU/development-platforms/web-hosting-case-study.md

 - Firewall management

-And if you are working with Bluehost’s Managed WordPress hosting plan, then you could sign up to this, and it will give you additional security features such ass:
+And if you are working with Bluehost’s Managed WordPress hosting plan, then you could sign up to this, and it will give you additional security features such as:

 - Secure shell (SSH) access